 Further improve the design of the spray system and the battery pack by means of computational simulation.

-Support the end user of the spraying device with a virtual how-to-guide, with considerations to health and safety in the handling of chemicals.
+Support the end user of the spraying device with a virtual how-to-guide, with considerations for health and safety in the handling of chemicals.